Bucknell Bison men's basketball

 The Bucknell Bison men's basketball team represents Bucknell University in Lewisburg, Pennsylvania in NCAA Division I competition.
-The school's team competes in the Patriot League and plays home games in Sojka Pavilion.
+The school's team competes in the Patriot League and plays home games in Sojka Pavilion.Former Bucknell star John Griffin III was appointed the program's 22nd head coach on March 21, 2023.

 Bucknell began varsity intercollegiate competition in men's basketball in 1896.
 The Bison were retroactively recognized as the pre-NCAA tournament national champion for the 1900–01 season by the Premo-Porretta Power Poll.
+In the tournament era, the Bison have appeared eight times in the NCAA tournament, most recently in 2018.

 Postseason

 Bucknell has appeared in 11 postseason tournaments, with three wins in total.
 In 2005, Bucknell defeated #3 seed Kansas in the first round as a #14 seed, in the biggest upset of the 2005 NCAA Tournament.
 They received the award for "Best Upset" at the 2005 ESPY Awards.
 The following year, they received a #9 seed (highest in Patriot League history) and defeated the #8 seeded Arkansas in the first round.

 NCAA tournament results

 The Bison have appeared in eight NCAA Tournaments.
 Their combined record is 2–8.